Birmingham

 Bull Ring

-The Bull, Birmingham, © Beki Benney
+The Bull Ring © Beki Benney

 Birmingham has more miles of waterways than Venice.
 Its 18/19th century canal system was built to bring water transport into the heart of the city, which comprises several converging waterways; the Birmingham Canal, Worcester-Birmingham Canal, Birmingham-Fazeley Canal and the Grand Union that runs up from London to the Birmingham-Fazeley.
 These waterways have been carefully preserved to this day.
-At its peak, in the late 18th century, hundreds of canal boats a day passed through the city carrying cargo to various destinations in the Midlands and beyond.
+At its peak, in the late 18th-c, hundreds of canal boats a day passed through the city carrying cargo to various destinations in the Midlands and beyond.
 Narrow-boats and cabin cruisers can moor within the city centre.
 The most popular mooring being the Gas Street Basin, with its many waterside pubs and brightly painted narrow boats.

 Worcester-Birmingham Canal